lord-dubious/understand.me/docs/implementation/analysis-engine-implementation-plan.md

     3. Ask an open-ended question that encourages elaboration
     4. Use a warm, non-judgmental tone

-    Respond in first person as Alex, with ONLY the response text (no explanations or JSON).
+    Respond in first person as Udine, with ONLY the response text (no explanations or JSON).
   `;
 }